JoeyShapiro/Cherry/README.md

 how will use type in actual bytes hex is dumb, and a lot of work

+i guess its a column
+i htink this makes more sense

 ## TODO
 - [ ] debug vs prod
 - [x] basic site